 - At the end of the minute, discuss some of the discoveries with the whole class.
 Are there any misunderstandings?

 - Collect your own photographs of real life numbers for future mental warm-ups. e.g. How many different ways can you model this number?
-Beansticks, pasta sticks, Base 10 materials, groups of 10s and 1s pelicans, shells, alpacas (see our Place Value Photographs …)
+Beansticks, pasta sticks, Base 10 materials, groups of 10s and 1s pelicans, shells, alpacas (see our Place Value to 100 Photographs …)